HANICA-DWA/sep2021-project-opossum/README.md

 5. Make sure developer mode is checked.
 6. Click on `Load unpacked`
 7. Select the following folder `\wcag-tool\chrome-extension\dist`
-7. Make sure you database instance is running if you're using a local Mongo instance.
+7. Make sure your database instance is running if you're using a local Mongo instance.

 The extension should now be added to your browser and ready to use.